Barbie and the Three Musketeers

-Barbie and the Three Musketeers is a 2009 animated fantasy film.
-It was released to DVD on September 15, 2009, and made its television premiere on Nickelodeon on November 22, 2009.
+Barbie and the Three Musketeers is a 2009 CGI-animated fantasy film.
+It was released to DVD on September 15, 2009, and made its television debut on Nickelodeon on November 22, 2009.

 This film is the sixteenth entry in the Barbie film series.
 It features the voice of Kelly Sheridan as Corinne d'Artagnan (played by Barbie) and is based on the 1844 novel The Three Musketeers by Alexandre Dumas.

 Plot

-In 17th-century France, a seventeen-year-old girl named Corinne (played by Barbie), who lives on a farm with her mother, dreams of becoming a Musketeer like her father D'Artagnan.
+In 17th-century France, a seventeen-year-old girl named Corinne, who lives on a farm with her mother, dreams of becoming a Musketeer like her father, D'Artagnan.
 Her kitten Miette dreams of becoming a "mus-cat-eer".

 Unfortunately, when they make it to Paris, things do not turn out as Corinne hoped.
 She is made fun of by other people, especially the Prince's cousin and advisor, Phillippe.
 His dog, Brutus, steals her letter to Monsieur Treville and flees to the castle.
 Corinne gets it back, but Brutus damages it.
 After having a conversation with Treville, he tells her she is not ready.
-However, the wicked Brutus chases Miette towards the castle, making a worse scenario with three palace maids.
+However, the wicked Brutus chases Miette towards the castle, creating a worse situation with three palace maids.
 Corinne encounters Madame de Bosse, who hires her as another palace maid.
-After a hard day, one of the maids, Aramina (played by Summer), convinces the other two, Viveca (played by Teresa) and Renee (played by Nikki), to let Corinne and Miette stay.
+After a hard day, one of the maids, Aramina, convinces the other two, Viveca and Renee, to let Corinne and Miette stay.
 They befriend each other and forgive her for what happened.

 The next day at work, Corinne meets Prince Louis for the first time.
 After talking to Phillippe about his hot-air balloon invention, a chandelier drops and almost crushes Louis but he moves just in time.
 Corinne, Viveca, Aramina and Renee show off their musketeer skills to defend themselves from the chandelier fragments.
-Corinne finds a gem next to the chandelier rope which appears to have been cut.
+Corinne finds a gem next to the chandelier rope, which appears to have been cut.
 Corinne tells her friends about her dream to become a musketeer and three girls excitedly reveal they also have the same dream.

 The old maid, Helen, overhears their conversation and takes them through a secret passageway, where she leads them to the old forgotten musketeer's training room and agrees to train the four girls to be true musketeers.